Cezar-22/portfolio/README.md

 View page here: Cezar-22/github.io/portfolio
 The repository is public.
-If you have issues or pull requests, you can definely leave them.
+If you have issues or pull requests, you can definely leave them here.
+I will see them and try to fix them.